Linear solvers

 \[\partial_n\Phi = \frac{C}{A} - \frac{B}{A}\sum_{\mathbf{i}} w_{\mathbf{i}}\Phi_{\mathbf{i}}.\]

-Currently, we include the data in the cut-cell itself in the interpolation, and thus also use unweighted least squares.
+Currently, we include the data in the cut-cell itself in the interpolation (and thus also use unweighted least squares to avoid forming an ill-conditioned system).

 With AMR, multigrid requires ghost cells on the refinement boundary.
 The interior stencils for the Helmholtz operator have a radius of one and thus only require a single layer of ghost cells (and no corner ghost cells).
 These ghost cells are filled using a finite-difference stencil, see Fig. 19.